MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 10. In the output, find the **Name** value that corresponds with the location of your resource group (for example, for *East US* the corresponding name is *eastus*).

+11. In the **setup.cmd** script, observe the command line input **rem** commands.
+These comments outline the program the script will run.

-11. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for the subscription, resource group, and location where you deployed the Form Recognizer resource.
-Then save your changes.
+12. In the **setup.cmd** script, modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for the subscription, resource group, and location where you deployed the Form Recognizer resource.

+Leave the **expiry_date** variable as it is for the exercise.
+This variable is used when generating the Shared Access Signature (SAS) URI.
+In practice, you will want to set an appropriate expiry date for your SAS.
+You can learn more about SAS [here](https://docs.microsoft.com/azure/storage/common/storage-sas-overview#how-a-shared-access-signature-works).

+Then **save** your changes.

-12. In the terminal for the **21-custom-form** folder, enter the following command to run the script:
+13. In the terminal for the **21-custom-form** folder, enter the following command to run the script:

 ```
 setup
 ```

-13. When the script completes, review the displayed output and note your Azure resource's Shared Access Signature URI.
+14. When the script completes, review the displayed output and note your Azure resource's SAS URI.

-16. Paste the SAS URI somewhere you will be able to retrieve it again later (for example, in a new text file in Visual Studio Code).
+> **Important**: Before moving on, paste the SAS URI somewhere you will be able to retrieve it again later (for example, in a new text file in Visual Studio Code).

 15. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created.
 Open the storage account and in the pane on the left, select **Storage Explorer**.
 Then in Storage Explorer, expand **BLOB CONTAINERS** and select the **sampleforms** container to verify that the files have been uploaded from your local **21-custom-form/sample-forms** folder.